 - Fresh Herbs (Thyme and Rosemary): These herbs add a fresh and fragrant touch.

 - Assorted Mushrooms: A mix of baby bella, shiitake, and cremini mushrooms for a rich, earthy flavor.
 Leftover mushrooms?
-Try our Puff Pastry Mushroom Gruyere Tart or Mushroom Swiss Burgers.
+Try our Puff Pastry Mushroom Gruyere Tart!

 A full ingredient list with exact measurements can be found in the recipe card below.